InesDew/NOVA-Agros/README.md

 - We updated the __README.md__ to tell the user how to start using our project.

 Finally, we finished up our project:
+- Before starting our analysis, we showed the data used for the analysis in a dataframe and showed a list of all the countries in the dataset.
-- We started by overall analysis with the gapminder plot for the most recent year and the year 1980.
-The major changes regarding the variables we considered the most relevant on day 1 animal_feed_quantity are explained.
+- We started by overall analysis with the gapminder plot for the most recent year 2019 and the year 1980.
+The major changes regarding the variables we considered the most relevant on day 1 and animal_feed_quantity are explained.
-- We then applied the two new methods to the three selected countries from day 1 to explain their evolution of s agricultural data further and wrote a small story about it.
+- We then applied the two new methods (output_area_plot & output_over_time) to the three selected countries from day 1 (Norway, Brazil, India) to explain their agricultural evolution further and wrote a small story about it.
+- After the analysis of day 1, we took a look at the correlation between the _quantity columns
-- We then showed the cloropleth for the year 2019 and the year 2000
+- On day 2 of the project, we continued our analysis and showed the choropleth for the year 2019 and the year 2000
-- We finished our analysis with the analysis of the output of the predictor method.
+- Finally, we finished our project with analyzing of the output of the predictor method.